Do German Shepherds need grooming?

 Dental care

-Make sure that you brush your dog’s teeth at least two to three times per week; if your dog doesn’t like the taste or texture of some toothpaste brands, try mixing it with some food they like.
-Your veterinarian may also have recommendations on how to best clean your pet’s teeth without causing pain or injury.
+Make sure you brush your dog’s teeth at least two to three times per week; if your dog doesn’t like the taste or texture of some toothpaste brands, try mixing it with some food they want.
+Your veterinarian may also recommend the best cleaning of your pet’s teeth without causing pain or injury.

 Conclusion